 I did my first withdrawal from Mintos in december 2018 just to try it out.
 I wanted to see how many days it took and how it looked at my bank account statement.
 Of course you need to have sent in all the required documents so you’re in the clear to do this.

-I just made a small bank transfer of 19 Euros and after 3 working days the amount was at my bank.
+I just made a small bank transfer of 19 Euros for this test and after 3 working days the amount was at my bank.
 You can see how it looks at the printscreen from my bank above.
+Since then I have made withdrawals many times with the same results.
 They take no fees for depositing or withdrawals which is good.
 It also stated that the money is coming from “Mintos Marketplace” clearly so that’s a nice touch.
 There is so many other services that states gibberish numbers and letters at there transfers nowadays.
 So it’s a good thing they do it the right way at Mintos, thumbs up!

 How to start investing at Mintos platform